What is a domain name and how can I buy one?

 What is a gTLD?

-Generic Top Level domain names (gTLDs) are domain extensions that are alternatives to the traditional .com, .co.uk and .de domain extensions that will be launching over the next two years.
+Generic Top-Level domain names (gTLDs) are domain extensions that are alternatives to the traditional .com and .co.uk or country-specific domains like .de and .in.
 These domain extensions vary from practical extensions such as .web or .tech, to location-based domain names such as .london or .wales, and even wacky extensions such as .ninja or .xyz.

-There are also extensions that are restricted to people or entities that fulfil certain criteria, for example, .bank.
+There are also extensions that are restricted to people or entities that fulfil certain criteria, such as .bank.

 Businesses have applied to ICANN (the organisation which oversees domain names) to operate these gTLDs.
 Individual new gTLD applicants are permitted to set their own criteria and restrictions for being able to register domains in their new gTLD space.